kubernetes/contributor-site/content/en/blog/2023/sig-architecture-conformance-spotlight.md

 The ii team have been tasked with managing the Kubernetes Conformance testing technical debt and writing tests to clear the technical debt.
-I stepped into the role as project manager to be the link between monitoring, test writing and the community.
-Through that work I had the privilege of meeting Dan Kohn in those first months, his enthusiasm about the work we were doing was a great inspiration.
+I stepped into the role of project manager to be the link between monitoring, test writing and the community.
+Through that work I had the privilege of meeting [Dan Kohn](https://github.com/dankohn) in those first months, his enthusiasm about the work we were doing was a great inspiration.

 **FSM**: Thank you - so, your involvement in SIG Architecture started because of the conformance work?

 **RK**: SIG Architecture is the home for the Kubernetes Conformance subproject.
-Initially, most of my interactions were directly with SIG Architecture through the Conformance sub-project .
+Initially, most of my interactions were directly with SIG Architecture through the Conformance sub-project.
 However, as we began organizing the work by SIG, we started engaging directly with each individual SIG.
 These engagements with the SIGs that own the untested APIs have helped us accelerate our work.

-**FSM**: As an introduction, how would you describe the main goals and areas of intervention of the Conformance sub-project?
+**FSM**: How would you describe the main goals and areas of intervention of the Conformance sub-project?

 **RM**: The Kubernetes Conformance sub-project focuses on guaranteeing